 Take the Original Gravity of Your Wort

-Use your test tube to take a sample of wort—Next, deep a hydrometer into a test tube to get the readings and record.
-Remember to take your readings from the bottom of meniscus to have an accurate figure.
+Use a test tube to take a sample of wort—Next, deep a hydrometer into a test tube to get the readings and record.
+Remember to take the readings from the bottom of meniscus to have an accurate figure.
 Do not pour back the sample into the main wort, as it could contaminate your beer.

 Pitch the Yeast